 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your master's in political science online at SNHU include:

 According to the American Political Science Association, political science graduate programs can prepare you for many career paths.
-About 53 percent of political scientists work for the federal government, but there are also opportunities in the business world and at state and local levels.
-The U.S. Bureau of Labor Statistics projects employment of political scientists will grow 21 percent through 2022.
+The U.S. Bureau of Labor Statistics reports that about 55% of political scientists work for the federal government, but there are also opportunities in the business world and at state and local levels.
+The current median annual salary for political scientists with a master’s degree is $114,290.*

 The online MS program prepares you to seek employment in various roles, including:

 The master's in political science online curriculum follows the American Political Science Association's Principles for Graduate Education in Political Science.
 After completing seven core courses that combine the history of politics with contemporary research skills, you'll choose four electives covering areas such as campaign management, strategic messaging and judicial politics.
 The capstone course allows you to apply everything you've learned to a contemporary political issue.

 This course is an introduction to the public policy process.
 Students will develop an understanding of what "political" and "public policy" mean.
 Topics discussed include why some problems reach the public agenda, why some solutions are adopted, why others are rejected, why some policies appear to succeed while others appear to fail.
 The course also examines the complexity of policymaking at the national, state, and local levels.

 Political science emphasizes the use of research and data to propose and promote positive changes to public policy.
 In this course, students will examine a variety of contemporary political challenges and issues through the lens of the public good.
 Students will be asked to conduct research on and propose solutions for common issues that effectively address the issue in a non-partisan manner while using various research methods and tools used across the field of political science.